RobertSundling/neato-botvac/README.md

 In my experience, if I have cleared the log files first (as explained in the [Updating faster](#updating-faster) section), the update process only takes a minute or two.

+**Note:** [At least one user](https://github.com/RobertSundling/neato-botvac/discussions/6) had to power-cycle the robot after the upgrade process was complete (after it rebooted on its own) to get the new firmware to take effect.
+If the new firmware does not appear to be installed, you may wish to try powering the robot off and back on again.

 **You would be well-advised to *not* interrupt a firmware update while in progress.**

 ### After the update